 5. Clean out your closets

-and donate to charity the old clothes, sporting goods, books, and other household goods that you no longer use.
+Donate old clothes, sporting goods, books, and other household goods that you no longer use.
 You will welcome the New Year with new space in your life, and get a quick tax deduction to boot.
+It also just feels good to give to those in need.
 Document these donations by making a list of the items at the time you donate them, so you can compute the value of your donation.

 6. Prepare for next year right after the holiday

-Buy all of your decorations, gift wrap, and cards for next year at this year’s post-holiday sales.
+Buy all of your holiday decorations, gift wrap, and cards for next year at this year’s post-holiday sales.
+You can easily find deals for 50% off or more on items that were full priced a week ago.
 And after paying off this year’s bills, put aside $50 to $100 a month for next year’s holiday presents.
 You’ll emerge from next year’s holiday rush debt-free.
 And while you are preparing for next year…

 7. Do a rough calculation of your taxes for this year now